A simple tutorial which explains various methods of formatting cells in LibreOffice Calc.

 Format Cells in Calc

-Type any number in any cell of Calc.
+- Type any number in any cell of Calc.

-By default, Calc uses default number format when you type a number in a cell.
-To format the number, right-click on the cell and select “Format Cells”.
+- Calc uses the default number format when you type a number in a cell.

-On the Format Cells dialog, choose the category as Currency, Format as USD $ (Or anything you want), select desired formatting in the format list.
+- On the Format Cells dialog, choose the category as Currency, Format as USD $ (Or anything you want), and select the desired formatting in the format list.

-To change the above number to %, you can click the % icon in the toolbar after selecting the cell.
+- To change the above number to %, you can click the % icon in the toolbar after selecting the cell.
 Calc provides common number formats in the toolbar itself for easy access.

-Use Borders, border style, Font Color and alignment from the toolbar to give the cell a different look:
+- Use Borders, border style, Font Color and alignment from the toolbar to give the cell a different look: